Black bag enquiries

 A pack of 26 black bags are distributed to households quarterly.

-Black bags are removed by George Municipality trucks and green and blue bags are removed by service provider LGE Waste trucks, all on the same day.
+Black bags are removed by George Municipality trucks and green and blue/clear bags are removed by service provider Henque Waste, all on the same day.

-Participating households will receive two blue and two green replacement bags.
+Households will receive two blue or clear bags and four green replacement bags per week.

-Households or businesses that are actively recycling and require additional green or blue bags, can collect from the municipality Environmental Services department or LGE Waste at the addresses listed above.
+Additional blue bags can be collected from the municipality Environmental Services department or Henque Waste at the addresses listed above.